martymcmodding/guides.martysmods.com/docs/additionalguides/apiwrappers/01dxvk.md

 | d3d9.dll      | DirectX 9         |
 | d3d8.dll      | DirectX 8         |

-## Transfer DXVK DLL
-Place the chosen DLL in the same location as the game's executable.
+Once you've spotted the right DLL for your rendering API drop it in the same location as the game's executable.

 ## Reinstall ReShade and with Vulkan
 Install ReShade for your game using the Vulkan API and test it.
 If ReShade doesn't display after installation, you might have selected the wrong application or used the incorrect architecture/DLL.